Kailash Nath Katju

-Kailash Nath Katju (17 June 1887 – 17 February 1968) was a prominent politician of India.
-He was the Governor of Orissa and West Bengal, the Chief Minister of Madhya Pradesh, the Union Home Minister and the Union Defence Minister.
+Kailash Nath Katju (17 June 1887 – 17 February 1968) was an Indian politician who served as Governor of Odisha and West Bengal, Chief Minister of Madhya Pradesh, Union Home Minister and Union Defence Minister.
 He was also one of India's most prominent lawyers.
 He was part of some of the most notable cases of his times, including the Indian National Army trials.
 Katju joined the Indian independence movement early on and spent several years incarcerated with fellow independence activists for his activities.

 Early life

 Kailash Nath Katju was born in the princely state of Jaora (in present-day Madhya Pradesh) on 17 June 1887.
 His family were Kashmiri Pandits who had settled in Jaora.
 His father Tribhuwan Nath Katju was a former dewan of the state.
 Kailash Nath was educated at the Barr High School in Jaora, when he was sent to Lahore to study at the Rang Mahal School.
 He passed his matriculation examination from Panjab University the following year before completing his graduation from Forman Christian College, Lahore, in March 1905.
 In July that year, he joined the Muir Central College in Allahabad.
 In September 1907, he received a degree in laws from the Allahabad University, standing second in the province.
 In 1908, he received a master's degree in history from the same university.
 He began legal profession that year in Kanpur before moving to Allahabad in 1914.
-He completed his doctorate in law, the LL.D. from Allahabad University in 1919, joining the Allahabad High Court as an advocate in 1921.
+He completed his doctorate in law (LL.D.) from Allahabad University in 1919, joining the Allahabad High Court as an advocate in 1921.